 What is the Texas data privacy law?

-Texas’s new privacy law introduces various obligations on entities and provides Texas consumers with certain rights, such as the right of access and deletion.
+The Texas new privacy law introduces various obligations on entities and provides Texas consumers with certain rights, such as the right of access and deletion.

 The new privacy law comes into force on July 1, 2024, giving businesses ample time to understand the key obligations and to implement necessary changes to comply with the new Law.
+Note that certain provisions related to universal opt-out mechanisms have a delayed effective date of January 1, 2025.

 Who must comply with the new Texas privacy law?